MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 * **Integer**: a value that is a whole number, without any decimal places.
 * **String**: a value that is a sequence of characters, typically used to store text data.
 * **Reference**: a value that is a reference to another user object.
 To specify a reference value in a CSV file, populate its field with the anchor value of the referred user object.

+>[!IMPORTANT]
+>User or Group reference attributes can only be used to refer to user objects.
+This does not apply to the *Member* attribute of Group objects, which can contain both user or group references so long as the object type field is specified.

 #### Supported Multiple-Value Data Types